SADPR/CoSimIO-SolversCoupling/README.md

 This repository provides examples of coupling different solvers and scripts using CoSimIO, a framework for solver-to-solver communication.
 It includes installation guides, tutorials, and example cases to help users integrate CoSimIO into their computational workflows for multi-solver simulations.

 This repository is based on the official [CoSimIO tutorial](https://kratosmultiphysics.github.io/CoSimIO/) provided by Kratos Multiphysics.
-Some files and examples have been adapted to suit specific needs for coupling solvers and data exchange.
+Most of the files differ from the original examples to meet our specific needs, particularly in coupling CoSimIO with another solver.
+This repository is designed to walk you through the basics, step by step, until you reach the point of coupling two different solvers: Kratos Multiphysics with OpenFOAM.
+This advanced coupling scenario is not covered in the original repository.
 For a more detailed exploration of CoSimIO and its capabilities, we encourage you to visit the official documentation and tutorials.

 ## Table of Contents